mmbman/Katagiri/summaries.md

 ### [Karma: Twelve Chains of Causation](1980-07-01-Karma-Twelve-Chains-Of-Causation)
 #### July 1, 1980 Dharma Talk by Dainin Katagiri Roshi

-Katagiri Roshi completely explains the Twelve Links of Dependent Origination... probably, but the audio is lost.
-There is substantial coverage of the topic in the following talks in this series.
-Still, we would really like to retrieve this talk someday, if possible.
+Katagiri Roshi completely explains the Twelve Links of Dependent Origination... presumably, but the audio is lost.
+There is substantial review of the topic in the talks following this one.

 ---